-After working together for more than a dozen years – and being a happily married duo for nearly a decade – we’ve learned a lot about ourselves as both life partners and business partners.
+After working together for more than a seventeen years – and being a happily married duo for over a decade – we’ve learned a lot about ourselves as both life partners and business partners.

 The question is almost invariably followed by an assertion that the individual could “NEVER” work with his or her own spouse.